 It would be easy to dismiss Krystal, from writer Will Aldis and director William H. Macy; as what was described as “…the wrong execution of the right idea” in a film from the early 1980s.
 The premise is intriguing, but there are pieces of the plot that seem shoehorned into places where they just don’t fit.
 But the efforts of a stellar cast bring this rom-com up more than a bit from the depths it could have descended to.

-So he trails her to a location and goes inside to find himself at a meeting of Alcoholic Anonymous.
-“Vera” (Kathy Bates – The Boss) who owns the local gallery where Taylor’s brother’s art is sold is at the meeting.
+So he trails her to a nondescript building.
+Going inside, he finds himself at a meeting of Alcoholic Anonymous.
+“Vera” (Kathy Bates – The Boss) who owns the local gallery where Taylor’s brother’s art is sold; is at the meeting.
 At her urging, Taylor raises his hand and announces that he is at his first meeting because he is an alcoholic.
 A very interesting claim, since he has never experienced a single drink of alcoholic nature in his life.

 It is easy to like the premise of a romance that involves someone claiming to be an alcoholic when they’ve never had a drink.
 Alcoholism has been a constant theme in movies for decades.
 It is easy to like the idea of a movie where the cast includes Rosario Dawson, Felicity Huffman, William Fichtner, William H. Macy and Kathy Bates.
 But in the end, what could have been an intriguing execution of this interesting premise runs in two many different directions all at once.
 There are some strong moments present here.
 Rick Fox (Meet the Browns) is fun in his brief but eventful time as a speaker at one of the AA meetings.
 Nick Robinson’s narration is effective as is the dialogue used in those sequences.
 However, in the end, Krystal is a bit disjointed.